RobinRuf/chatgpt-messenger/README.md

+## Disclaimer
+If you want to try it now on my link, it will gives you the error code 429 probably - that means, that the free trial usage is already consumed/expired.
+You can still clone/fork this project, register for your own api key and will get a free trial credit for usage.
+The code works properly.

 # ChatGPT-Messenger (OpenAi API)
 Everyone knows ChatGPT by now.
 It is an AI that answers the user's questions via text output, writes an essay, helps with research and much more.</br></br>